 SHANE Edward Nicholson simply “lost it” when he rammed a teenager’s new Toyota in a road rage incident at Sandgate that was shared around the world.

-Nicholson, 47, of Sutton Grove, Branxton, pleaded guilty in Newcastle Local Court on Thursday to a range of charges after the August 19 incident on Maitland Road, in which another driver was deliberately rammed and the footage uploaded to social media.
+Nicholson, 47, of Sutton Grove, Branxton, pleaded guilty in Newcastle Local Court last month to a range of charges after the August 19 incident on Maitland Road, in which another driver was deliberately rammed and the footage uploaded to social media.

-Agreed facts tendered to court said Nicholson appeared to become “enraged” when the P-plate driver of a Toyota FJ Cruiser, which was only purchased the week before, slowed down in a 60km/h roadworks speed limit zone.
+Nicholson appeared to become “enraged” when the P-plate driver of a Toyota FJ Cruiser, which was only purchased the week before, slowed down in a 60km/h roadworks speed limit zone, according to court documents.

 Nicholson was travelling “very closely” to the victim before he changed lanes to be alongside the other car.

-“The accused then proceeded to scream at the victim and signal him to pull over,” the facts said.
+“The accused then proceeded to scream at the victim and signal him to pull over,” the agreed facts state.

 When the 19-year-old refused, Nicholson persisted, changing lanes to accelerate behind the victim before braking harshly.

 The victim became nervous, the facts said, before Nicholson changed lanes again and demanded he pull over.